memes/terraform-google-f5-bigip/modules/big-ip/cfe/firewall/README.md

-# HA ConfigSync firewall sub-module
+# CFE ConfigSync firewall sub-module

 This Terraform module is a helper to create a pair of firewall rules that allow BIG-IP to BIG-IP instance ConfigSync traffic on data-plane and control-plane